JulianOzelRose/TRR-SaveMaster/README.md

 In order to calculate the secondary ammo offsets, you need to find the ammo index.
 The ammo index is correlated with the number of active entities in the game.
 If there are 0 entities, the index is 0.
 If there are 2 entities, the index is 2, and so on.

-There is an array consisting of `{0xFF, 0xFF, 0xFF, 0xFF}` that precedes the null padding of the savegame and shifts consistently along with the secondary ammo offsets.
+There is a 4-byte array consisting of `{0xFF, 0xFF, 0xFF, 0xFF}` that precedes the null padding of the savegame and shifts consistently along with the secondary ammo offsets.
 This array's location can be used to calculate both the base secondary ammo offsets, as well as the secondary ammo index itself.
 While the distance is mostly consistent, there are some exceptions.
 Each index corresponds to two possible locations of the 0xFF array.
 The second location is +0xA bytes away from the first.
 See the code below.